"I believe in the Kingdom Come,

 Jericho

-After we had waded through the insistent Bedouin sellers (all most impossible when on your own) we journeyed down to Jericho, this ancient city, built on an oasis, offering hospitality, and surrounded by Israeli Army, at the mercy of Israeli decision makers.
+After we had waded through the insistent Bedouin sellers (almost impossible when on your own) we journeyed down to Jericho, this ancient city, built on an oasis, offering hospitality, and surrounded by Israeli Army, at the mercy of Israeli decision makers.
 Here we encountered the army of occupation for the first time.
 It never got easier.
 We were greeted with enthusiasm, fed, and given time to explore their gift shops.
 Their livelihoods then hanging by a thread.
 The big seller was Hebron glass, an art from that goes back to Roman times.

 Across the Jordan to Jordan

 And then replete with find food and gifts we set off through the barren land (one-still mine fields?) to Qasr al-Yahud, one of the baptismal site on the Jordan River, operated by the Israel Nature and Parks Authority.
 And here is a problem.
 This is not in recognized Israel.
 This is in the West Bank, and is Palestinian.
 But Palestinians have no say or benefit from this tourist venture.
-And while it is promoted as the "Welcome to Qasr al-Yahud, where history
+It is promoted as the "Welcome to Qasr al-Yahud, where history

 and spirituality intertwine along the peaceful banks of the Jordan